Vector Quantized Wasserstein Auto-Encoder: Vector Quantized Wasserstein Auto-Encoder

 \section{Vector Quantized Wasserstein Auto-Encoder}

-We present the theoretical development of our VQ-WAE framework which connects the viewpoints of the WS distance, generative models, and deep discrete representation learning in Section \ref{sec:theoretical_development}.
-Note that our theories are developed for the real setting of discrete representation learning in which a deterministic decoder maps a data example to a sequence of latent codes corresponding to a sequence of codewords, making theory development really challenging.
+We present the theoretical development of our VQ-WAE framework, which connects the viewpoints of the WS distance, generative models, and deep discrete representation learning in Section \ref{sec:theoretical_development}.
+It is important to note that our theories are specifically developed for the real setting of discrete representation learning, where a deterministic decoder maps a data example to a sequence of latent codes corresponding to a sequence of codewords.
+This poses a significant challenge in theory development.
 Based on the theoretical development, we devise a practical algorithm for VQ-WAE in Section \ref{sec:proposed_method}.
-Additionally, all proofs can be found in Appendix \ref{apd:theory}.
+All proofs can be found in Appendix \ref{apd:theory}.